PCOD and PCOS Treatment in Ahmedabad— A Stepped, Science-Based Approach

 PCOS sometimes co-exists with other conditions that require separate evaluation and management.
 At Wellspring IVF, a comprehensive diagnostic workup ensures nothing is missed:

-• Endometriosis (learn more →) — can co-exist with PCOS and requires separate laparoscopic assessment.
+- Endometriosis — can co-exist with PCOS and requires separate laparoscopic assessment.

-• Low AMH and Poor Ovarian Reserve (learn more →) — though less common in PCOS patients, it can occur, particularly after 35.
+- Low AMH and Poor Ovarian Reserve — though less common in PCOS patients, it can occur, particularly after 35.

-• Uterine Fibroids (learn more →) — may be found incidentally during PCOS evaluation ultrasound.
+- Uterine Fibroids — may be found incidentally during PCOS evaluation ultrasound.

-• Blocked Fallopian Tubes (learn more →) — important to rule out before initiating ovulation induction, as it changes the treatment pathway.
+- Blocked Fallopian Tubes — important to rule out before initiating ovulation induction, as it changes the treatment pathway.

-Male Factor Infertility — a semen analysis is part of our first-visit evaluation.
-We also evaluate for conditions like Azoospermia (learn more →) and Oligospermia (learn more →).
+- Male Factor Infertility — a semen analysis is part of our first-visit evaluation.
+We also evaluate for conditions like Azoospermia and Oligospermia.

 Why Women in Ahmedabad Trust Dr. Pranay Shah for PCOS Treatment